KernelZODIAC/Kernel-Shellcode-Injector/README.md

-# Kernel-Shellcode-Injector
+# Overview

-Windows x64 kernel driver PoC that allows you to inject shellcode into usermode process
+This project is a Windows x64 kernel driver (PoC) that enables shellcode injection into user-mode processes from the kernel.

+# Tested system

+- Windows 10 22h2 & Windows 11 24h2 x64.
+# Information

+- Use `shellcode-creator.py` to generate shellcode in the required format.
+- Modify the target process as needed.